Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/dummyout.md

 	foreign_1       byte    %8.0g                 foreign==Domestic
 	foreign_2       byte    %8.0g                 foreign==Foreign

-These minor issues motivate me to write a simple program "dummyout" to avoid all the troubles, which I will introduce in the next section.
+These minor issues motivate me to write a simple program "dummyout" to avoid all the inconvenience, which I will introduce in the next section.

 The "dummyout" Command
 ------